EliasAburto/Excercise/README.md

 # Data analysis
 Problem: What are the determinants of COVID-19 vaccination intention?

+Objective:
-Objective:  To identify the determinants of COVID-19 vaccination through an application of the Theory of Planned Behavior.
+To identify the determinants of COVID-19 vaccination through an application of the Theory of Planned Behavior.

 Hypothesis:
 H1: Control beliefs have a direct impact on COVID-19 vaccination intention
 H2: Utility beliefs have a direct impact on COVID-19 vaccination intention
 H3: Social norm beliefs have a direct impact on COVID-19 vaccination intention

-date: